-Antong'the first steps to be taken in each Lead Community with the ereation git a local planning committee consisting of the leaders of the organized Jewish community, rabbis, educators, and lay leaders in all the organizations involved in Jewish education.
-They will prepare a report on the state of Jewish education in their community.
-Based on their findings, a plan of action Will be developed that addresses the specific educational needs of the community, including recommendations for new programs.
+Lead Communities may initiate their programs by creating a local planning committee consisting of the leaders of the organized Jewish community, rabbis, educators, and lay leaders in all the organizations involved in Jewish education.
+They would prepare a report on the state of Jewish education in their community.
+Based on their findings, a plan of action would be developed that addresses the specific educational needs of the community, including recommendations for new programs.

-An inventory of best educational practices in North America will be prepared as a guide to Lead Communities (and eventually made available to the Jewish community as a whole).
-Each local school, community center, summer camp, youth program, and Israel experience program in the Lead Communities will be encouraged to select elements from this inventory.
-After deciding which of the best practices they will adopt, the community will develop the appropriate training program so that these can be introduced into the relevant institutions.
-An important function of the local planning group will be to monitor and evaluate these innovations and to study their impact.
+An inventory of best educational practices in North America would be prepared as a guide to Lead Communities (and eventually made available to the Jewish community as a whole).
+Each local school, community center, summer camp, youth program, and Israel experience program in the Lead Communities would be encouraged to select elements from this inventory.
+After deciding which of the best practices they might adopt, the community would develop the appropriate training program so that these could be introduced into the relevant institutions.
+An important function of the local planning group would be to monitor and evaluate these innovations and to study their impact.